OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 > Consider situation when app contains files without extension.
 Most common files location are `assets` and `res` directories.

-As an example, let's say that you find an application which uses a BKS (BouncyCastle) truststore and it's stored in file `res/raw/truststore.bks`.
-To bypass SSL Pinning you need to add your proxy's certificate.
-Following values need to be defined:
+As an example, let's say that you find an application which uses a BKS (BouncyCastle) truststore and it's stored in the file `res/raw/truststore.bks`.
+To bypass SSL Pinning you need to add your proxy's certificate to the truststore with the command line tool `keytool`. `Keytool` comes with the Java SDK and the following values are needed to execute the command:
 - password - Password for the keystore.
 Look in the decompiled app code for the hardcoded password.
 - providerpath - Location of the BouncyCastle Provider jar file.
 You can download it from [The Legion of the Bouncy Castle](https://www.bouncycastle.org/latest_releases.html "https://www.bouncycastle.org/latest_releases.html").
 - proxy.cer - Your proxy's certificate.